barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 As for optimizer, the most popular Adam optimizer was used.

-The code of the AlphaFold network is open-source, available on GitHub (https://github.com/google-deepmind/alphafold).
+The code of the AlphaFold network is open-source, available on [GitHub](https://github.com/google-deepmind/alphafold).
 Just to illustrate how big this network is, these are the official recommended hardware parameters for running the model in Google Cloud: 12 vCPU, 85GB RAM, 100GB boot disk, 3TB space for the datasets, and an Nvidia A100 Tensor Core GPU with 80GB GPU memory <d-cite key="nvidia"></d-cite> .

 ## Results